Best of East and West best practices in sustainability and technology

-As a fledgling orchid nursery startup in 1974, Japan Orchid, Inc. was among the first nurseries in Japan to go organic.
-Being entrepreneurial-spirited and not happy with existing synthetic orchid fertilizers, we experimented with all kinds of ingredients, creating our own fertilizer with locally-sourced and plentiful organic ingredients, including bat guano, rice bran, shrimp and crab shell, sesame and peanut meal.
+As a startup orchid nursery in 1974, Japan Orchid, Inc. was among the first nurseries in Japan to “go organic.”
+Not happy with existing synthetic orchid fertilizers, we experimented with all kinds of ingredients, creating our own fertilizer with locally-sourced and plentiful organic ingredients, including bat guano, rice bran, shrimp and crab shell, sesame and peanut meal.
 Not ever intending to sell outside our own nursery, we just gave it the generic name “Be-1 Pellets.”

 We had been following amino acids research being done by a couple labs for many years with great interest.
 By the time the joint venture ran its course in 1995, there was little interest for organic inputs, especially when cheap alternatives from giant fertilizer companies were readily available.